dhawal-pandya/aeonis/README.md

-# Aeonis: An AI-Powered DevSecOps Platform
+# Aeonis: An AI-Powered Observability Platform

 Aeonis is an observability platform designed to provide deep, AI-powered insights into your applications.
 It combines distributed tracing with a conversational AI interface, allowing developers to not only visualize application flow but also ask complex questions about their system's behavior, security, and performance.

-Our vision is to create a comprehensive DevSecOps tool that helps developers:
-- **Identify Security Risks**: Proactively detect potential data leaks by asking questions like, *"Is this change logging sensitive data to a webhook?"*
-- **Understand Code Impact**: Analyze the ripple effects of changes, asking *"Where would a new feature require the fewest changes?"*
-- **Optimize Performance**: Compare performance characteristics across different versions or feature flags, asking *"How did the last commit affect database query times?"*
+## Guiding Principles

+-   **Developer Experience is Paramount**: Simple, idiomatic, and low-friction.
+-   **Specification-Driven and Modular**: Language-agnostic, decoupled, and scalable.
+-   **Performance is a Non-Negotiable Feature**: Asynchronous, efficient, and low-overhead.
+-   **Security and Privacy by Design**: Secure defaults, PII-aware, and data integrity.
+-   **Pragmatic, Not Dogmatic**: Practical, justified, and the right tool for the job.

-## Core Components
+## High-Level Architecture

+The Aeonis platform consists of three main components:

-1.  **`aeonis-tracer`**: Language-specific SDKs that developers integrate into their applications to capture detailed operational data (spans).
+1.  **Tracer SDKs (`/packages/tracer-sdk`)**: Language-specific libraries that developers integrate into their applications.
+They capture operational data (spans) and export it to the Aeonis Server.
-2.  **`aeonis-server`**: The central server that ingests, stores, and serves trace data, and will eventually host the AI-powered analysis engine.
+2.  **Aeonis Server (`/apps/aeonis-server`)**: The central backend that ingests, stores, and serves trace data.
+It exposes a REST API for data collection and querying, and it integrates with Google Gemini to provide an AI-powered chat for analysis.
-3.  **`aeonis-ui`**: A modern web frontend for visualizing and analyzing the collected traces.
+3.  **Aeonis UI (`/apps/aeonis-ui`)**: A modern React-based web frontend for visualizing traces and interacting with the AI chat interface.

 ## Getting Started